 Policy criteria includes folder criteria and file criteria.

 |Apply to all folders||The policy will apply to files in all folders in your enterprise.|

 |Only selected folders||The policy will apply only to folders you select.
 To select folders:

-You can add additional file criteria by clicking Add More Criteria.
-When a classification policy has more than one criteria, select AND (default) or OR between all the criteria (they must all be the same) to determine policy matching:
+You can add additional condition blocks by clicking Add More.
+When a classification policy has more than one condition block, select AND (default) or OR between all the condition blocks (they must all be the same) to determine policy matching:

 - AND means all file criteria must match for the policy to be applied.